 PRICE ON AMAZON

 In terms of return over investment or value for money proposition, Philips AC2887 leads slightly.
+This is when you compare it with Airmega 200.
 I am awarding this lead only because of the additional real-time pollution indicator it has.
 From a customer service standpoint, Coway is miles miles ahead of Philips.
 In the event of some issues with your air purifier, Coway would take your concern up in arms and co-operate fully and without any hassles.
 Same cannot be said with Philips, with which I’ve seen complaints over its post-sale support.
 Hence, from a peace of mind and overall customer satisfaction over the performance, Coway is a clear winner.

 NEWER COWAY MODEL

-Coway Sleek Pro AP-1009CH is going to be discontinued soon if not already.
-The latest model from Coway is the Airmega 150.
+Coway Sleek Pro AP-1009CH has been discontinued already.
+The latest models from Coway are the Airmega 150. and Airmega 200.
 We have reviewed it in detail on AirSwacch, do check that post too.
 The dimensions of the Airmega 150 are smaller than the Sleek Pro.
 I’ve talked to the company technical personnel.
-They told that Airmega 150 although looks small, but is at par with the Sleek Pro model in every respect.
+They told that Airmega 150 although looks small, but is at par with the iconic Sleek Pro model in every respect.
 This can be attributed to its more powerful fan motor.

 COUNTRY OF ORIGIN